Kathmandu Bagmati Province, Nepal Travel Guide

 Various statues and monuments within Patan Durbar Square commemorate past Malla kings and important deities.

-The city'the history is embedded within its standing temples, palaces, and courtyards.
+The city'the history is embedded within the boundaries of standing temples, palaces, and courtyards.

 Patan is an urban center, and its main attractions are cultural and historical.
 However, some green spaces and natural escapes exist nearby.